contagon/handbook/README.md

 # LDS Handbook Tracker

-A simple scraper for tracking changes of the General Handbook of the Church of Jesus Christ of Latter-Day Saints (LDS Church) General Handbook using git diff.
+A simple scraper for tracking changes of the General Handbook of the Church of Jesus Christ of Latter-Day Saints (LDS Church) using git diff.

 For those not familiar with the church, I recommend you check out [the church's website](https://www.churchofjesuschrist.org/welcome/what-do-latter-day-saints-believe?lang=eng) for more information.
 It is a worldwide church, with volunteer-based clergy that follow the instructions put out by the General Handbook.